enatsek/Debian-Ubuntu/kvm2.md

 ```

 ### 1.2.
 Adding a Network
-To add a network, we must prepare the configuration in an XML file, and  use the name of the file as a parameter.
+To add a network, create an XML configuration file and define it:

 ```
 virsh net-define XMLFILE
 ```

-As an example, I'm going to create another bridge on my 2nd interface and add that bridge to the KVM as another network.

-Before creating a bridge on the KVM, we have to create it on the server.
+**Example**: Create a second bridge on the second interface.

-As Debian and Ubuntu have different ways of network configuration, we will do it for both of them.

-**!!!
-Creating the Bridge on Ubuntu BEGIN !!!**

-Edit netplan file to define the bridge.
-(If your netplan file is named as something else, change it below to that.
+First, create the bridge on the host system.

+#### Ubuntu Bridge Configuration
+Edit Netplan configuration:

 ```
 sudo nano /etc/netplan/01-netcfg.yaml
 ```

-Remove its content , fill it as below, beware of changing enp3s0f0 and  enx00e04c534458 to your interfaces' names.

-Also remember to change IP addresses as in your networks too.
+RReplace content with (adjust interface names and IPs):

 ```
 network: